 1 corresponding author: ngoodacre@gmail.com

+Abstract

 Introduction

 Yeast, both Saccharomyces cerevisiae (baker’s yeast) and Schizosaccharomyces pombe (fission yeast), are among the most valuable model organisms for biological research.
-S. cerevisiae is arguably the best-understood of all organisms but certainly among eukaryotes, having played a figurative role in the development of various high-throughput technologies, including microarray (Lashkari et al., 1997; Eisen et al., 1998; Spellman et al., 1998), genotyping (Giaever et al 2002) and proteomics (Uetz et al., 2000; Ito et al., 2001; Ho et al., 2002; Krogan et al., 2006, Gavin et al. 2006).
+S. cerevisiae is arguably the best-understood of all organisms but certainly among eukaryotes, having played a figurative role in the development of various high-throughput technologies, including microarrays (Lashkari et al., 1997; Eisen et al., 1998; Spellman et al., 1998), genotyping (Giaever et al 2002) and proteomics (Uetz et al., 2000; Ito et al., 2001; Ho et al., 2002; Krogan et al., 2006, Gavin et al. 2006).
 The findings from such experiments have generally been made available to the public, and are collected in the Saccharomyces Genome Database (SGD) (Cherry et al., 2011).
-Nearly 1,000 S. cerevisiae genes are members of orthologous gene families linked to disease in human (Heinicke et al., 2007) approximately half of which are mitochondrial (Steinmetz et al., 2002).
-Both species of yeast have been leveraged to explore essentiality of eukaryotic genes, using genome-wide knockouts (Kim et al., 2010) and genetic interaction experiments (Costanzo et al., 2010; Baryshnikova et al., 2010), which should help shed light on the role of these gene families in disease.
+Nearly 1,000 S. cerevisiae genes are members of orthologous gene families linked to disease in humans (Heinicke et al., 2007) approximately half of which are mitochondrial (Steinmetz et al., 2002).
+Both species of yeast have been leveraged to explore essentiality of eukaryotic genes, using genome-wide knockouts (Kim et al., 2010) and genetic interaction experiments (Costanzo et al., 2010; Baryshnikova et al., 2010, Costanzo et al., 2016), which should help shed light on the role of these gene families in disease.
 At least 85% of S. cerevisiae genes have been experimentally characterized, more than for S. pombe or any other eukaryote.
-Complete genome essentiality screens have been performed for S. cerevisiae , therefore, essentiality information exists even for the 15% of genes that remain uncharacterized, some encoding domains of unknown function (DUFs).
+Given that complete genome essentiality screens have been performed for S. cerevisiae (REFs), essentiality information exists even for the 15% of genes that remain uncharacterized, some encoding domains of unknown function (DUFs).